 How is the course assessed?

-100% written examination consisting of three 2 hour papers completed at the end of the 2 years.
-They will contain multiple choice and extended written questions which will assess your understanding of the course content including knowledge of specific core practicals.
+Assessment is by three written exam papers, each 2 hours long.
+The exam papers will contain multiple choice and extended written questions, which will assess your understanding of the course content including knowledge of specific core practicals.

 You will need to have developed a good range of mathematical skills at GCSE, particularly in algebra, geometry, trigonometry and graph work.
 You will extend these skills and also learn to reason clearly, communicate ideas, interpret data and solve problems.
 You will also advance your ability to interpret, explain and evaluate the results of experimental activities.

 What can the course lead to in terms of higher education and future careers?

 When combined with Mathematics, Physics A Level will enable you to progress to Higher Education and careers in fields such as Physics, Astrophysics, Medical Physics, Geophysics, Space Science, Telecommunications, Engineering and Computer Science.
 Materials Science and Chemical Engineering are options if you study Chemistry in addition to Physics and Mathematics.
 Many financial institutions actively seek Physics graduates.

 What are the formal entry requirements for this course?

 A Level Physics is a strongly theory-based course that is assessed by exams and builds directly on GCSE work in Physics and Maths.
 You are most likely to succeed if you have an appropriate base of knowledge and a good track-record of success in exam based courses at GCSE overall.

 In addition to the College’s general entry criteria, you will need to achieve a minimum of:

 • Grade 6’s in GCSE Combined Science (or if you have taken triple science, 6 in GCSE Physics and similar in the other sciences)